iLiuChang/SwiftPopover/README.md

 ### CocoaPods

-To integrate PagingMenu into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate SwiftPopover into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 pod 'SwiftPopover'